aehrc/smart-forms/documentation/docs/api/smart-forms-renderer/interfaces/SmartConfigStoreType.md

 Properties can be accessed for fine-grain details.
 Methods are usually used internally, using them from an external source is not recommended.

-## Method

-setClient - Set the FHIRClient object when launching via SMART App Launch

-## Method

-setPatient - Set the patient resource in context

-## Method

-setUser - Set the user resource in context

-## Method

-setEncounter - Set the encounter resource in context

 ## Properties

 ### client